didier8899/hello-world/README.md

 My first repository

 Hello
-I'm Didier a math student at University of Bern and I'm new to coding.
+I'm Didier a math student from Swizerland and I'm new to coding.